brianphaynes/Mars-Webscraping-Challenge/README.md

 ## Conclusion

 This project demonstrates a comprehensive set of skills in web scraping, data cleaning, data analysis, and data visualization.
-It highlights the ability to not only scrape web data but also to analyze and interpret it, making it an ideal portfolio piece for a job in data mining or web scraping.
+It highlights the ability to not only scrape web data but also to analyze and interpret it.